-St. Margaret’s church was erected probably in the 13th century, when a nave was established.
+St. Margaret’s church was erected probably in the 13th century, when a nave was founded.
 In the fourteenth century, the chancel was added, and in the fifteenth a porch.
 Around 1600, a western tower was built.
 In the nineteenth century, the Victorian renovation of the temple was carried out, during which the sacristy was added, the windows in the nave and chancel arch were replaced.